kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

+For DSR `--enable-dsr=true` must be passed as a kube-proxy command line switch to enable the functionality.
+This means that the upgrade/downgrade strategy is the redeploy kube-proxy with the appropriate configuration.

+For overlay networking mode the entire cluster must be configured for overlay networking so cluster it is not possible for upgrade / downgrade this functionality on a per-node basis.

 ### Version Skew Strategy

 <!--